Jaya Jaya Hē Telangāṇa

-"Jaya Jaya Hē Telangāṇa" is the state song of the Indian state of Telangana.
+"Jaya Jaya Hē Telangāṇa" is the state song of Telangana.
 It was composed by Ande Sri.
 The song was adopted by many organisations and schools in Telangana during the Telangana movement, replacing "Maa Telugu Talliki".
 On 16 March 2021, in the Telangana State Assembly, Chief Minister K. Chandrashekhar Rao clarified that Jaya Jaya He Telangana had not been officially adopted as the state song of Telangana.
 Jaya Jaya He Telangana was officially adopted as the state song of Telangana by the Revanth Reddy cabinet on 4 February 2024.